OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 In any case, semver version semantics is only used to order the releases, while backwards-compatibility is determined exclusively on the basis of ``noneFromVersion`` annotations.

+When installing OpenModelica, a cached version of the latest versions of the Modelica Standard Library is included in the installation files.
+As soon as a user starts any OpenModelica tool (e.g., OMEdit, OMNotebook, OMShell, or direct command-line invocation of omc), if the user's ``.openmodelica`` directory is empty the Modelica Standard Library will be installed automatically using this cached version.
+This happens when using OpenModelica for the first time, or if the contents of the ``.openmodelica`` directory have been deleted to get rid of all installed libraries.
+This automatic installation needs no Internet connection, so it also works behind firewalls or in set-ups with limited available bandwidth.
+Therefore, the Modelica
+Standard Library is immediately available without the need of using the package manager explicitly.
+It is then possible to install and manage other libraries using the package manager, as explained previously.

 Package Management in OMEdit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^